COVID-19 protests in the United States: California

 On April 17, a group of more than 200 protested against the stay-at-home rules in Huntington Beach.
 The protesters demanded the reopening of California's economy.
 A 36-year-old attorney was arrested for pulling a knife on a television crew, forcing them into their van and ordering them to delete any footage they had filmed of him.
 He held the crew in the van against their will before being stopped and arrested by police.

-On April 18, several hundred people protested in Downtown San Diego, saying they wanted businesses and beaches reopened.
+On April 18, several hundred people protested in downtown San Diego, saying they wanted businesses and beaches reopened.
 Another protest occurred April 19 in Encinitas.
 On April 20, hundreds of protesters marched or drove around the California State Capitol in Sacramento.
 The rally was organized by the Freedom Angels, a group best known for its opposition to mandatory vaccination.
 Following this protest, the California Highway Patrol announced that it will no longer issue permits for any events on state properties.

 On April 25, at least three protesters were arrested for violating the stay-at-home order and refusing to leave a closed beach in Encinitas.

-On April 25, at least 200 people protested at "A Day of Liberty San Diego Freedom Rally" on Pacific Beach organized by the same people who organized last weeks downtown rally.
+On April 25, at least 200 people protested at A Day of Liberty San Diego Freedom Rally on Pacific Beach, organized by the same people who organized the previous week's downtown rally.
 The rally was strongly condemned by community leaders, but arrests were not reported.

 On April 26, protesters carrying signs that said "SM BIZ MATTERS" and "My constitutional rights are essential" gathered in Palm Springs.

 On May 1, a series of simultaneous protests all over California were planned for Friday but only three attracted large crowds.
 Hundreds gathered and 32 were arrested in Sacramento.
-2500 to 3000 gathered in Huntington Beach to protest the Governor's new order to re-close beaches in Orange County.
+Two-and-a-half thousand to 3,000 people gathered in Huntington Beach to protest the Governor's new order to re-close beaches in Orange County.

-On May 1, 1000, anti-lockdown protesters rallied in Ventura.
+On May 1, 1,000 anti-lockdown protesters rallied in Ventura.
 The event was described as a "nonpolitical peaceful protest to fully reopen California."
 Ventura Police Department officials said they estimated the size at about 1,000 people.

-On May 1, about 100 cars draped in American Flags and signs reading "Open Our Country" and "Remember the Constitution" jammed De la Guerra Plaza in Santa Barbara on Friday afternoon.
+On May 1, about 100 cars draped in American flags and signs reading "Open Our Country" and "Remember the Constitution" jammed De la Guerra Plaza in Santa Barbara on Friday afternoon.